sunshiding/MDR/README.md

 ## Example Experiments

 This repository contains a subset of the experiments mentioned in the paper.
-In each folder, there are 3 scripts that one can run: `run.py` to fit the MDR; `sample.py` to (conditionally) reconstruct from samples in the latent space; and `model.py` to build the model.
+In each folder, there are 3 scripts that one can run: `run.py` to fit the MDR; `sample.py` to (conditionally) reconstruct from samples in the latent space; `model.py` to build the model.
 And more code will be released gradually.

 ### Qualitative Analysis on the MNIST-CDCB dataset